 Factor 4: Wildfire-Resilient Design Integration

-ICF walls are one component of a fire-resilient home — not the whole system.
+CMU, poured concrete, and ICCF walls are foundational components of a fire-resilient home — not the whole system.
 Chapter 7A compliance requires coordinating the full building envelope: roof assembly, window specifications, vent protection, eave construction, and cladding materials.

 Ask builders: